HITECHCRIME/HC_OVERVIEW/README.md

 2. if you have a whole EP/album pick one track to be the flagship song, usually it is the one that sounds the most commercial. get a lot of opinions to narrow down the selection.
 3. make a soundcloud private track link (if it's before release). never attach mp3 to the e-mail.
 4. make a download link (Dropbox) - full quality
+5. pitch process - make it personal, introduce yourself, explain what you are doing, what you did in the past and what you want from them.

 All songs: [NOT ALL SONGS - UPDATE THE LIST]